-When peering at the spindly fiber of a nerve cell under a microscope, it’s easy to wonder what invisible cues might guide such a long protrusion as it grows toward its destination.
-To identify and isolate such a substance for the first time, however, required bravery and keen insight.
-This was the quest of the […]
+When peering at the spindly fiber of a nerve cell under a microscope, it’s easy to wonder what invisible cues might guide such a long… Read More »The Luminous Life and Legacy of Rita Levi-Montalcini

-On June 6, a range of science writers attended the Science Writers’ Boot Camp hosted by Johns Hopkins at the National Press Club in Washington, D.C.
-The event focused on scientific research discoveries at Johns Hopkins centered around the theme of female health.
-Researchers discussed scientific advancements such as how COVID-19 affects women’s menstrual cycles, […]
+On June 6, a range of science writers attended the Science Writers’ Boot Camp hosted by Johns Hopkins at the National Press Club in Washington,… Read More »Women in Biotech: Lessons Learned from the Johns Hopkins Science Writers’ Boot Camp

 Women in STEM are at a disadvantage at every stage of the academic pipeline and in almost every facet of their careers.
 Graduate student Veronica Busa reflects on how these statistics motivate her to focus her efforts.